edinburgh-napier/set09121/lectures/lecture11.md

     - Particles.
     - Rigid bodies.
     - Collisions.
-- Box2D will provide us with all these features and more -- you just need to explore it.
+- Box2D will provide us with all these features and more - you just need to explore it.
-- The physics tutorial will introduce most of these ideas.
+- The physics lab will introduce most of these ideas practically.

 {% endraw %}